vegassith/scheduled_tweets/README.md

 # Scheduled Tweets

--This app is for schedule tweets to be sent to twitter
+- This app is for schedule tweets to be sent to twitter